Skip to Content

 Plan enough to keep your mind uncluttered and let the rest go.

-Nature is a wonderful way to experience the present moment.
+Nature is one of the easy ways to experience the present moment.
 When we’re out hiking, eating a picnic, or enjoying ourselves outside (with our phones or devices safely stored away), there is literally nothing else for us to be thinking or doing.

 Being present is easy when you’re in nature because that is the whole objective: to just be!